Real-Time Segmentation Networks should be Latency Aware: Related Work

 \subsection{Real-time Semantic Segmentation}

 Reducing the computational cost and the memory cost of deep segmentation systems is critical for many applications that need to run real-time on slow hardware.
-One of the first to have been working toward this goal was ICNet \cite{zhao_icnet_2017}, which is a fast network that uses multi-scale processing with a special fuse block to merge those multi-scale information.
+A precursor in fast segmentation is ICNet \cite{zhao_icnet_2017}, which is a fast network that uses multi-scale processing with a special fuse block to merge multi-scale information.

-Among the different ways to design an efficient architecture, the first possibility is to use optimized blocks, for instance by factorizing kernels $k \times k$ into $1 \times k$ and $k \times 1$ kernels as is done by ERFNet \cite{romera2017erfnet}, or by using group convolutions.
-In this case, there are different methods such as ShuffleNet \cite{zhang2018shufflenet} to create connections between groups.
+One way of optimising neural network architecture for speed is by using factorised convolutional blocks, \textit{e.g.} factorizing kernels $k \times k$ into $1 \times k$ and $k \times 1$ kernels as does ERFNet \cite{romera2017erfnet}.
+It can also be achieved using group convolutions, and methods such as ShuffleNet \cite{zhang2018shufflenet} propose different ways to create connections between groups.

-It is also possible to use depthwise separable convolution (DSC), which are the combination of depthwise and pointwise convolutions.
+One can also use depthwise separable convolution (DSC), which are the combination of depthwise and pointwise convolutions.
 These DSC are used to lower the number of parameters and makes the inference faster, at the cost of accuracy.
 They are used broadly in MobileNets \cite{howard_mobilenets:_2017,sandler2018mobilenetv2}.

-Another main idea from these network is to to quickly downsample images in order to perform most of the processing at smaller resolution and never do full resolution processing.
-This idea is present in ENet \cite{paszke2016enet}.
+Another important idea of these networks is to quickly downsample images in order to perform most of the processing at a smaller resolution and avoid full resolution processing.
+This idea is key to the design of ENet \cite{paszke2016enet}.

-Finally, separating the localization problem from the semantic extraction problem and merging them appropriately as done in BiSeNet \cite{yu_bisenet:_2018} is also a working technique.
+BiSeNet and BisenetV2 \cite{yu_bisenet:_2018,yu2020bisenet} proposed a way to separate the localization problem from the semantic extraction problem, and then to merge the two information appropriately.

-A recent paper has used neural architecture search to discover neural architectures adapted to fast semantic segmentation, and in particular a network they named FasterSeg \cite{chen2019fasterseg}.
+Recent work such as FasterSeg network \cite{chen2019fasterseg} also use Neural Architecture Search to succesfully discover fast neural architectures for semantic segmentation.

-In this category, Swifnet \cite{orsic2019defense} is another recent and relevant work.
-It is a lightweight Resnet followed by a simple decoder using lateral connections similarly to U-Net.
-It stands a bit aside insofar as its main strength and difference is actually to be pretrained on ImageNet.
+Among fast segmentation networks, Swiftnet \cite{orsic2019defense} is another recent work that proposes an architecture with a light-weight ImageNet-pretrained Resnet followed by a simple decoder using lateral connections similarly to U-Net.
 For our work, we choose SwiftNet as one of our base networks for its simplicity and its speed.